berkozer95/Do2GetherFinal/README.md

 users who are in that selected place are seen.
 The users are listed depending on how their hobbies match current users hobbies.
 When a user is selected from list, selected user's profile can be reviewed and there is chat option for chat with selected user.

+Attention!

+To be able to have benefits of user matching, you need to run your android device while it is connected to the pc.
+After you run the application on the device and face the users listing page, you should open platfoorm-tools and run adb.exe.
+In the console write "adb pull sdcard/Hobbies /'your_directory'" and later run the Word2Vec.ipyhb.
+After you run Word2Vec.ipynb, you write "adb push /'your_directory' sdcard/" to your console again.
+After this instructions, when you refresh the device screen, users will be listed depending on their hobby matching similarities.